 H.B.
 No. 4945 mandates a study by the Teacher Retirement System of Texas to evaluate the feasibility of providing alternative service retirement benefits for members engaged in wildland firefighting or related positions.
 The bill introduces a new section, 825.1086, to the Government Code, which outlines the parameters of the study.
-This includes assessing the costs and impacts of offering specific retirement benefits under a new tier named "Hazardous Duty" for eligible wildland firefighters and a separate tier for those in administrative support roles.
+It requires the retirement system to assess the costs and impacts of offering specific retirement benefits, including a new tier named "Hazardous Duty" for eligible wildland firefighters and a "Hazardous Duty-Administrative Support" tier for those in supportive roles.
 The study will also explore the necessary contributions from both employers and employees to maintain the actuarial soundness of the retirement system.

-The bill requires the retirement system to coordinate with the Texas A&M Forest Service to identify qualifying positions and determine the implications of the proposed retirement benefits.
-A report detailing the findings of the study must be submitted to the legislature by December 31, 2026.
+The bill stipulates that the retirement system must coordinate with the Texas A&M Forest Service to identify qualifying positions and determine the financial implications of the proposed benefits.
+A report detailing the findings of the study is required to be submitted to the legislature by December 31, 2026.
 The section establishing this study will expire on September 1, 2027.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if such a vote is not achieved.

 House Committee Report: ()